i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/09-Stepper-Motor/README.md

 <br/>

 Rotation of stepper motor needs squencial coil activation to move the rotor.
 There can be three mode of steps which are.
-* Single-phase step, activation of one coil at one time.
+* Full step - Activation of one coil at one time.
   >$A \rightarrow B \rightarrow \overline{A} \rightarrow \overline{B}$
-* Half step,
+* Half step - Activation of both coil at one time to position the rotor pole in between coil.
   >$$
-*
+* Micro step - Activation of coils required sophisticated driver to control current flow in the coil to to control minute movement of the rotor by using half step sequence.
 <br/>

 <br/>